aadimator/os-notes-gitbook/directories/ls.md

-# Looking at the Contents : ls
+# Looking at the Contents
 Now that you know where you are, let's move on.
 We'll learn how to look at the contents of a directory.
 We'll see which files and directories are located in a particular directory.
 To see the contents of a directory, just enter the following command:
 ```